nickoala/telepot/README.md

 #### Send files

-You may also send photos, videos, audios, documents, stickers, and voice messages.

 ```python
 >>> f = open('zzzzzzzz.jpg', 'rb')  # some file on local disk
 >>> response = bot.sendPhoto(999999999, f)